 - In a divorce, you ask the court to end your marriage and divide property according to state laws.

-Separation and divorce are similar for those who live in separate houses and have little contact.
+Separation and divorce are similar for those living in separate houses with little contact.
 Couples engaged in bi-coastal marriages are an example of such an arrangement.
-However, living apart is not always feasible, and in most states, it is not legally required to live separately to get a separation.
+However, living apart is not always feasible, and in most states, living separately is not legally required to get a separation.

 Similarities Between Separation and Divorce

-Separation and divorce are alike in how things like custody and visitation rights are managed.
-If you have children, you must arrange visitation during the separation just as you would during a divorce.
+Separation and divorce are similar in how custody and visitation rights are managed.
+If you have children, you must arrange visitation during the separation, like during a divorce.

-- Custody and/or visitation of minor children will be decided by the parents and judged based on things like parental fitness, school, activities, and other factors determining the best interest of the child.
+- Custody and/or visitation of minor children will be decided by the parents and judged based on things like parental fitness, school, activities, and other factors determining the child’s best interest.

 - Child support payments may be awarded during the separation to maintain the children’s standard of living.